Freshwater Research Institute

-Helping to restore and protect the Susquehanna River watershed
+Helping to restore & protect the Susquehanna River watershed

-The FRI’s mission is to provide a student-centered experience that prepares undergraduates to achieve their personal career goals in research, conservation and restoration, and educate future leaders in the field of freshwater studies.
+The Freshwater Research Institute’s mission is to provide a student-centered experience that prepares undergraduates to achieve their personal career goals in research, conservation and restoration and educate future leaders in the field of freshwater science.

 Real-World Experience Starts Here